Chat with us, powered by LiveChat How to Develop a Music Identification App Like Shazam?

 2) Visual Recognition Capabilities

-A few years ago, Shazam introduced the visual recognition feature in their app.
+A few years ago, Shazam introduced the visual recognition feature in its app.
 This allowed users to scan print ads, QR codes, and more to access AR content.
-You should also implement visual recognition in your app like Shazam.
+You can also implement visual recognition in your app, like Shazam.

 If you wish to go beyond advertising, you may utilise this function to allow your users to search for things they saw in movies or shows, as TheTake does, or other items such as labels, artwork, billboards, and so on.